MetaLint: Easy-to-Hard Generalization for Code Linting: The MetaLint Framework

-For some inputs $x$, no valid $y_i$ may be found.
-In such cases, we skip the input entirely.
-To promote meta-task diversity, we retain at most two valid responses $y_i$ per input.
-We sample multiple $y_i$ only for inputs with at least one violation, and only a single $y_i$ for inputs with no violations, this helps maintain a similar no-violation-to-violation ratio of 71:29 as in the regular SFT data.
-The latter case is also more likely to yield a valid CoT–response pair within the token limit.
-When more valid responses are available than needed, we keep the shortest $y_i$ completions, as they typically reflect more concise reasoning (the final answer usually consumes a similar number of tokens across samples).
-Following this policy, we collect 52.7k instances, which we use to train the base model using SFT.
+Reasoning traces provide intermediate representations that may support transfer across idioms.
+We generate CoT traces via rejection sampling (Figure~\ref{fig:meta_lint_training_framework_part2}).
+For each input $x$, we sample $k=5$ responses $y_i$ from a CoT-capable LLM (e.g., Qwen3-4B) and compute rewards as in RS-DPO.
+We discard any $y_i$ with $r_{y_i} < \gamma$, where $\gamma = 1$, i.e., response after parsing the CoT is incorrect or improperly formatted.
+We also remove cases where the CoT fails to terminate or yield an answer.
+If no valid $y_i$ is found for an input $x$, we skip it.
+To promote meta-task diversity, we retain at most two valid responses per input: multiple $y_i$ only for violation cases and a single $y_i$ otherwise.
+This maintains a similar no-violation-to-violation ratio as the Ruff Python SFT data (for more controlled comparison), with the latter more likely to fit within token limits.
+When excess valid responses exist, we keep the shortest completions, as they typically reflect more concise reasoning (final answers are of similar token length across samples).

-After training the LLM on this dataset, we obtain a CoT-capable SFT model $\Phi_{CoT}^{SFT}$.
-We then apply the same RS-DPO procedure described in Section~\ref{sec:model:sampling_contrastive_pairs}, with the only modification being that each $y_i$ now contains both the CoT trace and the final response.
+Following this policy, we collect 52.7k Python training instances from Ruff data, which we use to train the reasoning-enabled base Qwen3-4B with SFT.
+This yields a CoT-capable SFT model $\Phi_{CoT}^{SFT}$ for Python code linting.
+We then apply the RS-DPO procedure in Section~\ref{sec:model:sampling_contrastive_pairs} and Figure~\ref{fig:meta_lint_training_framework_part2}, with the only change being that each $y_i$ now includes both the CoT trace and final response.
+These reasoning traces provide intermediate representations that may support transfer across idioms by making the decision process more explicit.